skylight-hq/skylight.digital/_blog_posts/software_badness_quantified.md

 Where **B** is the "badness" of the code, and **L** is the number of lines of code in the system.

 Obviously, this is a bit of joke, but there is a grain of truth in any good joke.
 We do not have a crisp definition of "badness."
 And two systems can have equal badness with different numbers of lines of code, so this equation cannot be, strictly speaking, true.
-A physicist will point out that a dimensional analysis of this equation produces nothing meaningful at all, whereas E = mc<sup>2</sup> actually produces units of kg.m/s<sup>2</sup> (Joules) on both sides.
+A physicist will point out that a dimensional analysis of this equation produces nothing meaningful at all, whereas E = mc<sup>2</sup> actually produces units of kg * m/s<sup>2</sup> (Joules) on both sides.
 Nonetheless, if forced to give a rule for code badness in only six symbols, I will stand behind this one as the best possible.

 Q: When can we possibly compare the "badness" of a system to something in order to make a decision?